 The core line-up will be based on VW’s new 1.0-litre turbocharged three-cylinder petrol, which will offer power outputs ranging from 75bhp to 115bhp.
 Five and six-speed manual boxes will be standard across most of the range, while a dual-clutch automatic transmission will be available on higher-spec models.
 It’s unlikely that VW will introduce 4Motion all-wheel drive on the T-Cross due to the additional cost that this would pass on to the customer.

 Still, there’s the possibility of a GTI version; VW boss Herbert Diess has previously told Auto Express that the GTI badge would be reserved for VW’s smaller cars, while the hotter R badge would only find its way to larger vehicles.
 Because the Polo and T-Cross will share the same platform, the new 197bhp 2.0-litre turbo from the latest Polo GTI would fit straight under the bonnet.
 The T-Cross won’t be the first new VW SUV to arrive in 2018, because an all-new version of the flagship Touareg is set to be unveiled at March’s Geneva Motor Show.
 That car will be one of the most luxurious VWs ever, with an overhauled cabin featuring a completely digital dashboard and centre console.

-The Lease Lounge are a trading style of The Leasing Lounge who are a credit broker and not a lender, we are authorised and regulated by the Financial Conduct Authority.
+The Lease Lounge are a credit broker and not a lender, we are authorised and regulated by the Financial Conduct Authority.
 Registered No : 780798

 Registered in England & Wales with company number : 10794074 | Data Protection No : ZA268651 | VAT No : 269165570